Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 General:
 - Reworked experience gain effects to be less prone to bugs.
+- Morgenröte Objectives should now be displayed in front of vanilla objectives.

 Fixes:
 - The Famous Racer Event should no longer pop up all the time.